 Since many fires start in the kitchen, it is worth considering fitting one in the kitchens of other rental properties as an extra precaution beyond minimum legal requirements.
 It’s also important to advise tenants on how to make sure fire doors are working as intended, for example by reminding them not to prop them open.

 7. Electrical safety inspection

-The regulations came into force for new tenancies on 1 June 2020 and will apply to existing tenancies from 1 April 2021.
-While these measures are primarily designed to protect tenants, improvements to electrical safety should also lead to a reduction in electrical fire risk for landlords, one of Hamilton Fraser Total Landlord Insurance’s most reported fire claims.
+The regulations came into force for new tenancies on 1 June 2020 and have applied to existing tenancies since 1 April 2021.
+While these measures are primarily designed to protect tenants, improvements to electrical safety should also lead to a reduction in electrical fire risk for landlords, Total Landlord’s most reported fire claim.

 8. Portable appliance testing

 Landlords should also check that any electrical appliances provided are in safe working order and have a British or European safety mark.
 Portable appliance testing (PAT) isn’t compulsory, but it is recommended if electrical appliances of any kind are provided in the rental property.
 The majority of accidental domestic fires in the UK are caused by electricity and most of these by electrical products, often in the kitchen, for example by cooking appliances and white goods, so it’s worth paying particular attention to these.